Updated 2017 Season

-It is an honor to serve as Commissioner of the Yawkey Baseball League for the first time in 2016.
+It is an honor to serve as Commissioner of the Yawkey Baseball League.
 I want to continue on the 25 years of success that our league has realized since its humble beginnings.
 I want to continue on the path set forth by Dave McKay, Joe O’Hara and David Treska.
 We would not be here without their hard work and dedication for over two decades.

 I am extremely fortunate that these three gentlemen are still here in important capacities; respectively, President Emeritus, Vice President and League Secretary.
-Together with the help of other Board Members Matthew Grimes, Travis Adams and John Griffith we seek to continue on past successes and push for an even brighter future.
+Together with the help of other Board Members Matt Grimes and John Griffith we seek to continue on past successes and push for an even brighter future.